Why should I use a consultant?

 - Drive you to meetings

-- Represent you at an Administrative Appeals Tribunal hearing (we are not lawyers)
+- Legally represent you at an Administrative Appeals Tribunal hearing

 - Prescribe medications or treatments